For more anti-racism resources, check out our guide, Racial Justice Is Reproductive Justice.

 There are already penalties and laws for harming a civilian or a police officer.
 Increasing the severity of these charges does not solve the problem.
 “We have not solved the racial divide, we have not solved the inequities that exist in our system for all people,” Burbank said.

-He said he believes the energy in crafting these “Blue Lives Matter” laws would be put to better use to understand the underlying cause of the problem, and that is to address the core expectation we have of law enforcement.
+He said he believes the energy in crafting these “Blue Lives Matter” laws would be put to better use to understand the underlying cause of the problem, and that involves addressing the core expectation we have of law enforcement.

 Here is an overview of the bills and amendments passed in 14 states creating what policy analysts have called unnecessary police protections in response to law enforcement officers killing unarmed civilians, many of whom are people of color.